percona/everest-doc/docs/administer/manage_namespaces.md

 - You may choose to skip the DB namespace installation in the `everestctl install` command.

+- Removing operators with `update` is currently not supported.

 ??? example "Example"
     ```sh
     everestctl namespaces update development --kubeconfig /Users/rasikachivate/Downloads/Kubeconfig